It’s not the right time to quit: Lumen Technologies Inc. (LUMN) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Lumen Technologies Inc. (NYSE:LUMN) raised 0.35% to close Monday’s market session at $11.40, higher as compared to yesterday’s close.
-The stock price fluctuated between $11.33 and $11.62 throughout the trading session with the volume trading being 9054062 shares, which represented a significant variation when compared to the three months average volume of 15.60 million shares.
-The firm’s stock price fluctuated -1.13% within the last five trades and 6.74% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -6.40% in the last 6 months and -16.48% was subtracted to its value over the previous 3 months.
-LUMN stock is trading at a margin of 2.31%, 3.36% and -6.94% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Lumen Technologies Inc. (NYSE:LUMN) dipped -1.13% to close Monday’s market session at $11.34, lower as compared to yesterday’s close.
+The stock price fluctuated between $11.27 and $11.54 throughout the trading session with the volume trading being 7526594 shares, which represented a significant variation when compared to the three months average volume of 14.84 million shares.
+The firm’s stock price fluctuated -0.18% within the last five trades and 4.90% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -6.20% in the last 6 months and -8.10% was subtracted to its value over the previous 3 months.
+LUMN stock is trading at a margin of 0.55%, 3.57% and -7.08% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Lumen Technologies Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?